 Installation methods depend on how the boards are engineered.
 Newly manufactured wide plank flooring usually has tongue-and-groove edges, and the planks are installed just like smaller tongue-and-groove boards—with finish nails that are blind-nailed at an angle through the tongues in the edges of the boards.
 Reclaimed wide planks often do not have tongues and grooves; these are usually face nailed down through the tops of the boards and into floor joists.

 Over the last several years, the balance has shifted from unfinished flooring that is finished on-site to pre-finished flooring that is finished in the factory before shipping.
 For the do-it-yourselfer who loves dry work (cutting and stapling down floorboards) but dislikes smelly chemical-based work, pre-finished flooring is a match made in heaven.
-However, much of the factory-finished flooring has a hard shell that must first be chemically stripped if you ever want to sand and refinish it.
-By contrast, site-finished flooring has a more forgiving surface that lends itself well to refinishing.

 Site-finished flooring has another advantage: seam-filling.
 After the floorboards are laid down, there are always thin seams between the boards that can allow for moisture infiltration.
 Water is one of the worst enemies of natural wood flooring.
 When wood flooring is site-finished, the varnish fills in between the seams, acting as a barrier between outside elements and the floor's delicate underside.